eldewritohelp/eldewritohelp.github.io/index.md

 <button class="accordion">Nothing happens</button>
 <div class="panel">
   <p> If nothing happens when you open eldorado.exe and you can verify that your antivirus has not removed any files, then this is likely an install issue.
 Reinstall the game.
-If you installed just ms23, you need to download the updater and run it for the game to work.</p>
+      <br>If you installed just ms23, you need to download the updater and run it for the game to work.</p>
 </div>